Skip to main content

 Biography

-Dr Flaxman has always been interested in translational research.
-She has worked on both pre-clinical studies developing vaccines for outbreak pathogens, such as Ebola, and clinical trials for pre-erythrocytic Malaria (including a human challenge model) and outbreak pathogens, such as Ebola, and MERS and Ebola.
-During the COVID-19 pandemic, she worked on immune responses to the Oxford ChAdOx1-nCoV vaccine for SARS-CoV-2 currently in Phase III clinical trials.
-Dr Flaxman led the lab team carrying out antibody testing post vaccination.
-She was interested in the difference in antibody responses induced over time with different doses of vaccine, in different age groups and how this changes with administration of a booster vaccine.
-She now works at the Oxford Vaccine Group as a Senior Post-Doctoral Researcher.
-In this role, she leads the lab team delivereing clincal studies investigating enteric fever, including testing vaccine immunogenicity and efficacy using human challenge models.
-She is interested in immunological correlates of protection.
+I have always been interested in translational research – how can what I am doing at the bench have an impact at the bedside?
+I have worked on both pre-clinical studies developing vaccines for outbreak pathogens, such as Ebola, and clinical trials for pre-erythrocytic Malaria (including a human challenge model) and outbreak pathogens, including MERS and Ebola.
+During the COVID-19 pandemic, I worked on immune responses to the Oxford ChAdOx1-nCoV vaccine for SARSCoV-2 currently in Phase III clinical trials.
+I led the lab team carrying out antibody testing post-vaccination.
+I was interested in the differences in antibody responses induced over time with different doses of vaccine, in different age groups and how this changes with administration of a booster vaccine.

 Key Publications